Andre-lab/evodock/README.md

 8. [RosettaOptions]
 9. [Native]

-Full examples of running EvoDOCK with different workflows is described in [Examples Workflows for different docking scenarios](#example-workflows-for-different-docking-scenarios).

 ### 1. [Docking]

 Specifies the type of docking protocol used of which there are 3 options:
-1. `Local` For heterodimeric local docking AND symmetric Local docking.
+1. `Local` For heterodimeric Local docking AND symmetric Local assembly.
-3. `Global` For heterodimeric global docking.
+3. `Global` For heterodimeric Global docking.
-4. `GlobalFromMultimer` For symmetric Global assembly docking.
+4. `GlobalFromMultimer` For symmetric Global assembly.
 ```dosini
 [Docking]
 type=<Local/Global/GlobalFromMultimer>